eklavyagoyal/eklavyagoyal.github.io/content/about/_index.md

 ### Contact

-For official inquiries, feel free to reach out to me at eklavya.goyal@tum.de.
+For official inquiries, feel free to reach out to me at eklavya.goyal@tum.de or eklavya.goyal@toolsforhumanity.com.
 For any other queries, you can contact me at goyaleklavya24@gmail.com.

 A complete CV is available [here](/path/to/cv.pdf).
 PS: The link to CV is currently intentionally broken.